nixworks/public/news/2007/05/4/README.md

 ##### Mali
 ### [ Mali's opposition Front for Democracy and the Republic calls on the Constitutional Court to annul last Sunday's presidential election. ](/news/2007/05/4/mali-s-opposition-front-for-democracy-and-the-republic-calls-on-the-constitutional-court-to-annul-last-sunday-s-presidential-election.md)
-_Context: Mali, last Sunday's presidential election, Front for Democracy and the Republic_
+_Context: last Sunday's presidential election, Mali, Front for Democracy and the Republic_

 ##### Terrorist
 ### [ Convicted terrorist Carlos the Jackal will face charges in France relating to alleged involvement in deadly bombings in 1982 and 1983. ](/news/2007/05/4/convicted-terrorist-carlos-the-jackal-will-face-charges-in-france-relating-to-alleged-involvement-in-deadly-bombings-in-1982-and-1983.md)
-_Context: Carlos the Jackal, terrorist, France, 1982, 1983_
+_Context: 1983, Carlos the Jackal, terrorist, 1982, France_

 ##### Intergovernmental Panel on Climate Change
 ### [ International delegates reach agreement at the Intergovernmental Panel on Climate Change on the summary report on mitigating climate change despite some concerns raised by China. ](/news/2007/05/4/international-delegates-reach-agreement-at-the-intergovernmental-panel-on-climate-change-on-the-summary-report-on-mitigating-climate-change.md)
-_Context: Intergovernmental Panel on Climate Change, summary report on mitigating climate change, China_
+_Context: summary report on mitigating climate change, Intergovernmental Panel on Climate Change, China_

 ##### Middle East
 ### [ Major world and Middle East powers discuss the future of Iraq on the second day of an International Compact for Iraq conference in Egypt. ](/news/2007/05/4/major-world-and-middle-east-powers-discuss-the-future-of-iraq-on-the-second-day-of-an-international-compact-for-iraq-conference-in-egypt.md)